-The passing score of an examination was set by the Delaware Real Estate Commission (in conjunction with Pearson VUE) after a comprehensive study was completed for each examination.
+The passing score of an examination was set by the Alabama Real Estate Commission (in conjunction with Pearson VUE) after a comprehensive study was completed for each examination.
 Raw scores are converted into scaled scores that can range from 0 to 100.
 To avoid misuse of score information, numeric scores are only reported to failing candidates.
 The scaled score that is reported to you is neither the number of questions you answered correctly nor the percentage of questions you answered correctly.
-With a passing score of 70, any score below 70 indicates how close the candidate came to passing, rather than the actual number or percentage of questions the candidates answered correctly.
+With a passing score of 70 for salespersons and for brokers, any score below 70 indicates how close the candidate came to passing, rather than the actual number or percentage of questions the candidates answered correctly.